-- 4.3 Noise and vibration effects, e.g. during the operation of waste management sites, are most likely to disturb bird species and are thus a key consideration with respect to Habitats Sites where birds are the qualifying features, although such effects may also impact upon some mammals and fish species.
-Artificial lighting at night (e.g. from street lamps, flood lighting and security lights) is most likely to affect bat populations and some nocturnal bird species, and therefore have potential to adversely effect the integrity of Habitats Sites where bats or nocturnal birds are a qualifying feature. - 4.4 It has been assumed (on a precautionary basis and based on our experience of previous HRAs and consultation on those with Natural England) that the effects of noise, vibration and light pollution are capable of causing an adverse effect if development takes place within 500m of a Habitats Site (or functionally linked habitat) with qualifying features sensitive to these disturbances. - 4.5 Habitats Sites that may be adversely affected by noise, vibration and light pollution as a result of the ELJWP are those that are both within the ELJWP area or within 500m of its boundary and that also support bird species.
-The SPA and Ramsar sites and their potential functionally linked land are beyond 500m from the ELJWP boundary.
+- 4.4 Noise and vibration effects, e.g. during the operation of waste management sites or wastewater treatment facilities, are most likely to disturb bird species and are thus a key consideration with respect to Habitats Sites where birds are the qualifying features, although some mammals and fish species may also be affected.
+Artificial lighting at night (e.g. from streetlamps, flood lighting and security lights) is most likely to affect bat populations and some nocturnal bird species, and therefore have potential to adversely affect the integrity of Habitats Sites where bats or nocturnal birds are a qualifying feature. - 4.5 It has been assumed (on a precautionary basis and based on our experience of previous HRAs and consultation on those with Natural England) that the effects of noise, vibration and light pollution are capable of causing an adverse effect if development takes place within 500m of a Habitats Site (or functionally linked habitat) with qualifying features sensitive to these disturbances. - 4.6 Habitats Sites that may be adversely affected by noise, vibration and light pollution as a result of the ELJWP are those that are both within the ELJWP area or within 500m of its boundary and that also support bird species.
+The scoped-in SPA and Ramsar sites and their potential functionally linked land are beyond 500m from the ELJWP boundary.
 All other Habitats Sites are located over 500m from the ELJWP area boundary at the closest point and/or do not support species likely to be significantly affected as a result of noise, vibration and light pollution.